 Everyone has their favorite Christmas traditions to feel the holiday spirit.
 In the United States, popular Christmas decorations include ornaments on the Christmas tree, strings of lights on the outside of homes, and stockings by the fireplace.
 All around the world, countries that celebrate Christmas have their own customs and traditions for decorating.
 From carving vegetables to pickle ornaments, these are some of the popular Christmas traditions around the world.

 Different Christmas Decorations from Around the World

 Cobwebbed Christmas Trees – Ukraine

 An Eastern European folktale tells the story of a poor widow and her children who lived in a small hut with a dirt floor.
 One summer day, a pinecone fell onto the hut’s floor and the children cared for it, hoping to grow a Christmas tree by winter.
 The tree grew in time, but the family could not afford any decorations for it.
 On Christmas morning, they found the tree covered in cobwebs.
 When they opened the windows, sunlight poured in and turned the webs into gold and silver.
 The widow and her family were full of joy and were never poor again.

-While spiders and their webs are primarily associated with Halloween, Ukrainians decorate their Christmas trees with spider ornaments or webs.
+While spiders and their webs associate with Halloween, Ukrainians decorate their Christmas trees with spider ornaments or webs.
 They believe that finding a spider or web in your tree is good luck, and it’s said that the tradition of using tinsel on a tree stemmed from this folktale.